Backstreet Rookie: Prologue

-Main Story
+Main story

-Dae-Hyun has been suffering due to his convenience store not making enough money and his family being unreliable to help him enough.
-After getting burned out from the store, he agrees to hiring a part-timer for the late night shift.
-Saet-Byul sees the ad and she applies for the job to get close to him.
-Dae-Hyun remembers Saet-Byul as a delinquent and is prepared to reject her but relents after she brings in more customers.
-Not fully accepting her, he makes it clear she's on probation until she proves her worth.
+Dae-hyun has been suffering due to his convenience store not making enough money and his unreliable family not helping enough.
+Burned out from overwork at the store, he agrees to hire a part-timer for the late night shift.
+Saet-byul sees the ad and she applies for the job to get close to him.
+Dae-hyun remembers Saet-byul as a delinquent and is prepared to reject her but relents after she brings in more customers.
+Not fully accepting her, he makes it clear she's on probation until she proves herself.

-While trying to make his business successful, Dae-Hyun wants to advance his relationship with Yeon-Joo; there has been interference due to mistrust and insecurity.
-Yeon-Joo comes from an affluent family while Dae-Hyun is just a store manager, and she is not prepared to introduce him to her family.
-Jo Seung-Joon (Do Sang-Woo) is a family friend to Yeon-Joo and co-worker at the company.
-He always desired Yeon-Joo, but she resisted his advances for Dae-Hyun.
-The stability of their relationship will be tested after Yeon-Joo meets Saet-Byul.
+While trying to make his business successful, Dae-hyun seeks to advance his relationship with Yeon-joo; there has been interference due to mistrust and insecurity.
+Yeon-joo comes from an affluent family while Dae-hyun is just a store manager, and she is not prepared to introduce him to her family.
+Jo Seung-joon (Do Sang-woo) is a family friend to Yeon-joo and co-worker at the company.
+He always desired Yeon-joo, but she resisted his advances for Dae-hyun.
+The stability of their relationship will be tested after Yeon-joo meets Saet-byul.

-Yeon-Joo has heard gossip of Dae-Hyun hiring a beautiful part-timer, but wasn't concerned until they met.
-While out on a date with Dae-Hyun, Yeon-Joo offends some delinquents and they intend to rob her until Saet-Byul defeats them.
-After seeing her beauty and Saet-Byul's affectionate gaze at Dae-Hyun, Yeon-Joo sees Saet-Byul as a threat and wants her fired.
-However, Saet-Byul's girlfriends defend her actions as saving Yeon-Joo.
-Dae-Hyun realizes Saet-Byul is not a troublemaker; he convinces Yeon-Joo to let the matter go.
-However, Yeon-Joo's insecurities and misunderstandings between the two only intensify because of their closeness.
-Yeon-Joo privately speaks to Saet-Byul, asking her to leave to save their relationship.
-Saet-Byul complies and tells Dae-Hyun she's leaving for better financial opportunities.
+Yeon-joo has heard gossip about Dae-hyun hiring a beautiful part-timer but isn't concerned until they meet.
+While out on a date with Dae-hyun, Yeon-joo offends some delinquents who intend to rob her until Saet-byul defeats them.
+After seeing her beauty and Saet-byul's affectionate gaze at Dae-hyun, Yeon-joo sees Saet-byul as a threat and wants her fired.
+However, Saet-byul's girlfriends defend her actions in saving Yeon-joo.
+Dae-hyun realizes Saet-byul is not a troublemaker; he convinces Yeon-joo to let the matter go.
+However, Yeon-joo's insecurities and misunderstandings between the two only intensify.
+Yeon-joo privately speaks to Saet-byul, asking her to leave to save their relationship.
+Saet-byul complies and tells Dae-hyun she's leaving for better financial opportunities.